 Welcome to the long-overdue guide for leather power belts.
-If you’re currently in the market, then you’ve come to the right place.
-I’ll be going over some of the top leather power belt options, and a couple of the better budget leather belts too.
+If you’re currently in the market for a new belt then you’ve come to the right place.
+I’ll be going over some of the top leather power belt options, and a couple of the better budget belts as well.

-What I’ll basically do here is give the big pros and cons of each belt option, offer some feedback based on both my experiences and the opinions of others, and of course list the prices.
+What I’ll basically be doing in this guide is giving the big pros and cons of each belt option, offering up some feedback based on both my experiences and the opinions of others, and of course listing those prices.
 I’m also going to include links to some additional resources in case you want to check those out.

 Leather Power Belts

 The majority of the belt manufacturers listed here offer belts in both the 10 mm and 13 mm varieties, as well as the option of both single prong and double prong.
-However, not all of them offer lever belts.
+However, they don’t all offer lever belts.

 - Inzer Forever Power Belt * †